ndhays/redux-cablecar/README.md

 This example sends subscribers from the `green` chat room to the `blue` chat room while remaining on `ChatChannel`.

-## Broadcast & Dispatch Flow
-###### Broadcasts
-Actions 'broadcasted' from Rails are then dispatched to Redux on the client

-`--> SERVER broadcasts message --> middleware passes it on --> CLIENT`

-###### Dispatches
-Actions originating on the client are sent to an ActionCable channel

-`--> CLIENT dispatches action --> middleware sends it on --> SERVER`

-###### Optimistic Dispatches (how it works)
-Actions originating on the client do not get sent to the reducers.

-Broadcasted messages from the server don't get re-dispatched right back to the server.

-This creates a circular message flow between the client (Redux) and the server (ActionCable).

-However if `optimistic: true` is in the action then the action will be sent to both the Rails Server, *and* the client's Redux reducers.
-These are considered 'optimistic' updates since when news comes back from the server it may conflict with what the client has already done. *Use with caution!*

-**optimistic action:**
-`--> CLIENT dispatches action --> middleware sends it to the server (in addition to the next middleware) simultaneously --> CLIENT & SERVER`

 ## #perform

 This function is also available on the CableCar object.